-Attested: Novia in RC's tour of important harbour estuaries
+Attested: Novia at position 267 in the Ravenna Cosmography's tour of important harbour estuaries

 Where: Somewhere along the coast of Sussex, which has changed substantially since Roman times, due to sea-level rise, siltation, and longshore drift.
 Ptolemy's Καινος Λιμην ‘new harbour’possibly hints that coastal change, and changes in the positions of ports, was already well advanced in Roman times.
-RC's
+The Cosmography's

 sequence Lemanis - Novia - Raxtomessasenua suggests this site was between Dungeness and the Solent, where many harbours need to be considered: